Cat and Dog Surgery in Maurice, LA: Our Caring, Comprehensive Service

 - Joint repair

-Advice on At-Home Care
+Our Animal Hospital's Advice on At-Home Care

 Give your pet a quiet, comfortable place to rest for at least 24 hours.

 Check their incisions daily and watch for signs of infection, like unusual swelling, redness, or discharge.

-Call us immediately if your pet's sutures appear unattached.
+Call us immediately at (337) 385-2030 if your pet's sutures appear unattached.

 Refrain from giving your pet a bath for at least 10 days or until we check their sutures.

 Try to keep your pet from running or jumping for at least two weeks.

 Keep your pet from licking or chewing their incisions.
 If distraction methods do not work, they may need a medical collar.

 We Use a Board-Certified Traveling Surgeon!

-While our highly skilled doctors have extensive experience in a wide range of surgeries, complex orthopedic cases sometimes need the help of a specialist.
+While our highly skilled veterinarians in Maurice, LA, have extensive experience in a wide range of dog and cat surgeries, complex orthopedic cases sometimes need the help of a specialist.
 If your pet has experienced a severe bone fracture, we have the expertise of a surgeon certified by the American College of Veterinary Surgeons (ACVS) at our disposal.
 A board-certified traveling surgeon has gone through additional training, including residency, and testing to become an expert in their surgical specialty.